mahuntington/panpsychism/unit_01/w01d02/homework/w01d02_homework_css_Brook_Lyn/README.md

 #### Directions

-1. Write the html and css necessary to recreate the layout seen below.
+1. Use the attached code and images to write the html and css necessary to recreate the layout seen below.

 #### Layout